Gary Palmer: Term limits

 After his election in 2014, Palmer signed the U.S. Term Limits pledge, agreeing to sponsor legislation enacting term limits for U.S. representatives and senators.
 He also said he would serve no more than five terms in office.
 In September 2021, the U.S. Term Limits group accused Palmer of refusing to cosponsor a term limits amendment, alleging that he had broken the pledge.
 The group purchased billboards in Alabama's 6th congressional district attacking Palmer.
-Palmer's reelection campaign responded by calling the accusation "fake news", saying that the pledge only applied to the 114th United States Congress and that Palmer cosponsored the amendment for three consecutive terms.
+Palmer's reelection campaign responded by calling the accusation "fake news", saying that the pledge only applied to the 114th Congress and that Palmer cosponsored the amendment for three consecutive terms.
 Palmer's five-term limit meant that the 2022 elections would be his last.
 But in March 2022, he said he made the pledge before becoming a part of Republican leadership in Congress and that he was also taking high turnover in Alabama's congressional delegation into consideration, indicating that he would likely run for reelection in 2024 to maintain senior leadership from Alabama, despite the commitment.

 In March 2023, Palmer officially announced his 2024 reelection campaign, saying that he "prayed for God to give me clarity on" his decision to run for a sixth term.
 He disputed media reports (including an article by AL.com) that characterized his five-term limit as part of the U.S. Term Limits pledge, saying the pledge only applied to sponsoring legislation.
 But Palmer acknowledged that he did claim during his 2014 campaign that he would serve no more than five terms, and said he would "own that".

-Overturning the 2020 election results
+2020 presidential election

 Palmer was at the Capitol to certify the 2020 presidential election results on January 6, 2021, when the attack on the Capitol took place.
-During the attack, Palmer tweeted that it was a "sad day" and that "the scenes we witnessed today were unacceptable."
+During the attack, Palmer tweeted that it was a "sad day" and that "the scenes we witnessed today were unacceptable".
 After the attack, Palmer voted against certifying the election, objecting to Arizona's and Pennsylvania's electoral votes.
 On January 13, Palmer blamed Donald Trump for "sending" the attackers to the Capitol.
 He voted against impeaching Trump a second time, calling the second impeachment a Democratic "abuse of power" and a "sham process."

 In December 2020, Palmer was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.